anushkac15/FinanceAndSubscriptionAnalyticsDashboard/README.md

   Bar labels for easy comparison.
   Highlighted heatmap cell for the Gaming industry (if applicable).
   KDE overlay and vertical line to show average inflation rate.
-**Interactive-ready base**: While static, the layout and styling make it easily extendable to frameworks like Streamlit or Plotly Dash.

 ### 🖥️ Built With